Why 'AHS' Took Us Back to the Murder House -- Without Any of the Old Characters

 So why is there not a single cameo appearance by any of the many, many ghosts we’ve met before who live in that house?
 “AHS” has revisited the Murder House before and had several characters return.
 What’s different this time?

-While “Rubber (Wo)man” may rely on “AHS” lore — and the viewer’s existing knowledge of how things work in the Murder House, this is a fully self-contained story here.
+While “Rubber (Wo)man” may rely on “AHS” lore — and the viewer’s existing knowledge of how things work in the Murder House — this is a fully self-contained story here, without any baggage from previous narratives.
+Obviously, the house is still trapping everybody who dies in it, condemning them to live there for eternity.
+The rules of the house remain.
+But don’t go looking for any story connections.
+Because there aren’t any.
 Which is how executive producers Ryan Murphy and Brad Falchuk wanted it.

 Multiple individuals with knowledge of the 20th Television-produced “AHS” spinoff told TheWrap that Falchuk and Murphy hoped to distinguish the new anthology series from the original with a story that was fully separate from what came before.